ilarioazzollini/ilarioazzollini.github.io/aboutme.md

 After that, I moved to the [Delft Center for Systems and Control (DCSC)](https://www.tudelft.nl/3me/over/afdelingen/delft-center-for-systems-and-control) for my MSc in [Systems and Control](https://www.tudelft.nl/onderwijs/opleidingen/masters/systems-control/msc-systems-control).

-Then, I came back to Bologna for my PhD studies in Automatica, that is part of the [IBES](https://phd.unibo.it/ibes/en/phd-programme) programme.
-I have been accepted to the final defence that should grant me the title at the end of June 2022.
+Then, I came back to Bologna for my PhD studies in Control Systems Engineering, that is part of the [IBES](https://phd.unibo.it/ibes/en/phd-programme) programme.
+I received the degree in June 2022.

-I got married in September 2021, while in November 2021 I started working as an _R&D Automation & Robotics Software Engineer_ at [SACMI](https://www.sacmi.it/en-us/).
+I got married in September 2021, while in November 2021 I started working as a _R&D Software Engineer_ at [SACMI](https://www.sacmi.it/en-us/).

+Test this [blog post](https://ilarioazzollini.github.io/2020-02-28-test-markdown/).
+Or in another way [blog post](/blog/_posts/2020-02-26-flake-it-till-you-make-it.md).
+And check a link to [projects](/projects-autonomous-unicycle.md).